What Are The Wind Energy Facts On The Renewable Wind Energy Industry?

 In reviewing these facts we should always think about purpose of wind energy.
 It has mainly come about as a result of fears of climate change.

-Can wind energy play a significant role in ameliorating this real threat?
+You can now even build a wind generator yourself and get your own free wind power.
+But can wind energy play a significant role in ameliorating this climate change real threat?

 You judge.